DarkMarkZX/Bloodstained_RotN_SaveConverter/README.md

   java -jar Bloodstained_RotN_SaveConverter.jar -checksum encrypted_file.sav

-    Recalculates the checksum of encrypted save file.
+    Recalculates the checksum of an encrypted save file.

 Additionally, two sample scripts are provided with the program:

-  gog2steam.bat			-	Instructs the program to convert "Story_Slot20.sav" from GOG to Steam
+  gog2steam.bat			-	Instructs the program to convert a single save file from GOG to Steam
 							version.

   gog2steam_batch.bat	-	Instructs the program to convert all save files inside the "SaveGames"